-- Certain foods can irritate the bladder in sensitive people.
+- Certain foods - some foods can irritate the bladder in sensitive people.

-- Occasionally, thrush (a fungal infection) can cause cystitis; the situation may be made worse by the consumption of sugary foods.
+- Thrush (a fungal infection) - occasionally, thrush can cause cystitis; the situation may be made worse by the consumption of sugary foods.

-- Sexual intercourse may cause irritation and bruising - these factors are personal to each individual and may need to be addressed.
+- Sexual intercourse - this may cause irritation and bruising.
 Washing the perineum within six hours before intercourse and passing urine after sex helps to prevent cystitis.
 Repeated episodes of cystitis can occur, especially when regular intercourse is initiated (often referred to as 'honeymoon cystitis') - this situation often resolves over time.

-- Chemicals in the form of deodorised soaps, bubble baths and washing powders can also cause irritation.
+- Chemicals in the form of deodorised soaps, bubble baths and washing powders - these can also cause irritation.

-- Underwear made of man-made fibres can prevent air reaching the perineal area and may cause cystitis or thrush.
+- Underwear made of man-made fibres - this can prevent air reaching the perineal area and may cause cystitis or thrush.

 Are any tests necessary?